 The flexible benefits program enables participating employees to take advantage of a unique IRS-approved program which allows reimbursement on a tax-free basis for eligible health care and/or dependent care expenses.
 All full-time employees are eligible to participate at the start of the month following commencement of employment.
-Open enrollment for this program is held annually, usually during the first two weeks of September for an October 1st effective date.
+Open enrollment for this program is held annually, usually during the first two weeks of November for a January 1st effective date.

 The college's retirement program is administered through TIAA-CREF.
 The college's monthly contribution is 8.5% as of 7/01/00 and the employee's monthly contribution is a minimum of five percent (5%) of the employee's gross monthly salary.
 The employee share is paid through payroll deduction on a pre-tax basis.
 Eligibility commences on the first of the month following employment for all exempt personnel.
 For non-exempt personnel, eligibility commences on the first of the month upon completion of 1.000 hours and twelve month of employment employment.
 Participation in this program is a condition of employment and is mandatory for all eligible personnel beginning at age 30.
 Participation is optional prior to that age.
 Additional information regarding the retirement program, and various options within the program, is available from the Director of Human Resources.

 Virginia Wesleyan College has a Paid Annual Leave (PAL) system where all events which require the employee to have time off from the job (excluding recognized Virginia Wesleyan holidays and jury duty) are charged to one=s leave bank.
 All regularly scheduled full-time and part time-twelve month exempt and non-exempt employees are eligible for PAL accrual.
 Faculty members do not accrue PAL.